 An introduction to graduate research methods and biological techniques for the professional teacher and biologist.
 Emphasis on literature of science, design of a problem, methods and techniques of biological investigation and scientific writing.
 The student will submit a research proposal as one requirement of the course.
 No grade of incomplete will be given.
-The student is encouraged to take this course during his/ her first nine hours of graduate work in Biology.
-Offered online, Spring and Fall and on-campus, Spring of odd-numbered years.
+The student is encouraged to take this course during his/her first nine hours of graduate work in Biology.
+Offered online, every term and on-campus as needed.